-Buddha Nil Kantha or Nil Kantha Buddha is a grand statue situated at the foot of the Shivapuri Hill.
-Translated as “blue-throat Buddha” it gained renown for its possession of a remarkable sculpture cast in the image of the Chenrezig (Avalokitesvara) in Buddhist or Vishnu in Hindu.
+Buddha Nilkantha or Nilkantha Buddha is a grand statue situated at the foot of the Shivapuri Hill.
+Translated as “blue-throat Buddha” it gained renown for its possession of a remarkable sculpture cast in the image of the Vishnu, a Hindu god.
+Buddhist take his as a vehicle of Chenrezig (Avalokitesvara), the god of compassion.
 Said to have been made from a single block of rock, it is placed serenely in the middle of a pond, giving one the impression that it is floating.

 Ironically, though, the kings of Nepal self-forbidding from even laying their eyes upon it, creating a rumour that they will meet instant death if they do so.
 The belief or irony leads King Pratap Malla to commission a replica of it in Balaju water garden, without any consent from the gods or priests.